Student Rights & Responsibilities

 - Meet the university’s qualifications and essential technical, academic, and institutional standards.

 - Advocate for their needs and seek information, address concerns, questions, issues, and assistance as necessary to be effective self-advocates.

-- Self-identify and follow all procedures for registration with Disability Support Services for requesting and obtaining reasonable and appropriate accommodations, including submission of appropriate professional documentation, identifying the disability, and detailing the functional limitations caused by the condition.
+- Self-identify and follow all procedures for registration with Student Disability Services for requesting and obtaining reasonable and appropriate accommodations, including submission of appropriate professional documentation, identifying the disability, and detailing the functional limitations caused by the condition.

 - Discuss accommodations with professors.
 Provide the accommodation letter and any additional documents (i.e. recorded lecture policy) each term to faculty.